silvio-galli/Hackmatch/README.md

 GET http://localhost:8000/candidates

+The next step you you already know how it works:

+`$ create-react-app hackmatch-app`

 ##  Iteration 1

-Display all the candidates in cards with the picture + name + surname + numberOfLikes + numberOfNexts in the homepage.
-When we click in the contact, we can access the information of the candidate.
+Display all the candidates in cards in the homepage with the picture + name + surname + numberOfLikes + numberOfNexts in the homepage.
+When we click on the contact, we should be able to display a new page with the information of the candidate.

 ## Iteration 2
 Create a form and the proper method to add new candidates to our list.